jeremyBanks/database/docs/rfcs/0003-initial.md

     May throw `DatabaseConnectorValidationError` if the path is invalid.
 - `sql.Database` class
   - `.connect(): Promise<sql.Connection>`
     - Opens a new open connection to the database.
-In the future a connection pool will be maintained instead of always opening new connections.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
 - `sql.Connection` class
   - `.startTransaction(): Promise<sql.Transaction>`
     - Starts a new transaction in the connection.
-If if there is an already an active transaction in progress on this connection, this will block until it is closed.
+If if there is an already an active transaction in progress on this connection, this will wait until it is closed.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.prepareStatement(query: string): Promise<sql.PreparedStatement>`